the-lodestone-project/Lodestone/README.md

 <br>

 > [!IMPORTANT]
-> Not setting these setting will result in the bot not working.
+> Not changing these settings will result in the bot not working.

 > [!WARNING]
 > Do not share this file to anyone as it may contain your Minecraft login details.